 In the case of Scotland, we will see in the short term the consequences of the vow given in panic by the three London party leaders in the week before the 2014 referendum.
-The Smith Report has been published today, so at least the timetable of agreement by St Andrew's Day has been met.
+There were cynics who thought that the timetable of agreement by St Andrew's Day for Smith, and publication of draft clauses by Burns night would not be met.
+At least they have been confounded.

 But there are influential voices inside both Conservative and Labour Parties who feel that the tax devolution proposals go too far, while there will undoubtedly also be those within the independence movement who will regard Smith's proposals as not going far enough.
+Nicola Sturgeon's reaction to the Smith Report was described as "grudging" and she has said that the draft clauses water Smith down even further.
+There may also be real practical problems in Smith's proposals - the devolution of all responsibility for income tax may leave Scotland in a monetary union with the rest of the UK, but not in a fiscal union.

-Despite the optimism shown by the Prime Minister last week, promising that there would be substantial new powers for Scotland was always going to be much easier than reaching agreement about what those powers might be.
+Outlining substantial new powers for Scotland is always going to be much easier than reaching detailed agreement about those powers and their operation.
 English MPs, the London parties and the Treasury will all zealously seek to protect their own interests.

+Let me give an illustration.
+Smith recommended that the Sewel Convention - that Parliament would not legislate on devolved Scottish matters without the consent of the Scottish Parliament - should become enshrined in law.
+The White Paper agreed.
+But the draft legislation proposes the insertion of a new subsection into the section of the existing law that provides for the supremacy of the UK Parliament in Scotland.
+It reads as follows:

+(8) But it is recognised that the Parliament of the United Kingdom will not normally legislate with regard to devolved matters without the consent of the Scottish Parliament.

+Watch that little word "normally" in any legal document.

 Especially if the SNP does well in the next UK General Election - and the latest polls have suggested that it might do very well indeed - there are likely to be new referendum demands - a "neverendum" that will only be determined when there is a yes vote.

-However, the unresolved questions about independence will not go away: can Scotland manage economically by itself?
+As Vernon Bogdanor observed in yesterday's pamphlet, "to keep Scotland within the Union will require exceptional reserves of sensitivity on the part of the Unionist parties, a sensitivity that they have not always shown in the past".
+In any case, the unresolved questions about independence will not go away: can Scotland manage economically by itself, especially if oil prices remain low?
+What sort of monetary union will there be - could an independent Scotland really keep the pound?
 Will Scotland be able to join EU?
 And perhaps most of all, what does "independence" really mean in a connected and interdependent world?
 One outcome we ought to contemplate - and perhaps, in my view, the most likely one - is that Scotland will, to all intents and purposes, become independent while nominally remaining inside the United Kingdom.